Ollynov/t-school-fullstack-2/javascript/lecture-notes.md

 JavaScript allows us to interact with HTML/CSS by directly manipulating items on the DOM - we can select DOM elements by using CSS/Element selectors and change them dynamically.
 We can also create elements on the fly.
 All of this functionality is accessed off of the `document` object in the browser.
 Let's check it out in our chrome developer console.

 Event listeners are one of the most important components of interactivity on a webpage.
 They allow us to execute code when a certain user action takes place, like a `click`.
+Let's get our "Player App" working.
 Add the following code into the `script` section in your HTML file:

  ```js
 var playerTitleElement = document.getElementById('player_title');